Cosplay-Ken/AstroPixelsPlus-Prod/README.md

 # FORK Information

 ## Reson:
-This fork was created to provide a reliable, stable, and fully non-blocking solution for automated holoprojector movement within the DroidLink ecosystem.
+This fork was created to provide a reliable, stable, and fully non-blocking solution for automated holoprojector movement when paired with the DroidLink ecosystem created by Fred Moore.

 The original DroidLink + Maestro setup works extremely well for dome panels and sequencing, but automated holoprojector behavior could interfere with running panel scripts and other timed actions.
 This project moves holoprojector automation away from the Maestro and into AstroPixelsPlus, allowing both systems to operate independently without conflicts.